joelyoshiya/Fetch_Rewards_Backend_Coding_Challenge/README.md

 ### Build

+A Dockerfile is included in the root of the project.
+To build the image, run the following command:

 - Run `docker build -t receipt-processor-service .` at the root of the project.

-### Run
+### Run The Service

 - Run `docker run -dp 8080:8080 --name receipt-rest-server receipt-processor-service` to start the service

 ## Test Environment

-- Note: Testing will require Go (version specified in Dockerfile receommended) and Docker to be installed on your machine.
+- Note: Testing will require Go (version specified in Dockerfile recommended) and Docker to be installed on your machine.
+  - Testing is primarily for my personal use, assuming engineers will be using their own means to test the service within a Docker container.
 - Make sure you're on the most up to date build: `docker build -t receipt-processor-service:latest .`
 - Run the command `go test -v ./main` at the root to run the tests.